Emurasoft/emurasoft.github.io/en/dlg/customize/sort/index.md

 ## Treat digits as numbers check box

-If this is checked, digits are sorted as numbers even when usingSort A to Z orSort Z to A commands.
+If this is checked, digits are sorted as numbers even when using **Sort A to Z** or **Sort Z to A** commands.
 For example, "2" is sorted before "10".

 ## Ignore leading non-numeric characters when sorting numbers check box

-If this is checked, leading non-numeric characters are ignored when usingSort Smallest to Largest orSort Largest to Smallest commands.
+If this is checked, leading non-numeric characters are ignored when using **Sort Smallest to Largest** or **Sort Largest to Smallest** commands.

 ## Treat full-width characters as 2 characters when sorting by length check box

-If this is checked, full width characters are treated as 2 characters when usingSort Shortest to Longest orSort Longest to Shortest commands.
+If this is checked, full width characters are treated as 2 characters when using **Sort Shortest to Longest** or **Sort Longest to Shortest** commands.

 ## Compare unquoted strings in cells of CSV documents check box